How to Calculate Self-Employment Tax in 2026: Step-by-Step

 $184,500+$75,000$0 SS (cap fully used)$4,345$6,252 saved

-A worker with $184,500+ in W-2 wages owes no Social Security tax on self-employment income — only the 2.9% Medicare portion applies.
+A worker with $184,500+ in W-2 wages owes no Social Security tax on self-employment income: only the 2.9% Medicare portion applies.
 At $75,000 SE income, this saves $6,252 compared to a freelancer with no W-2 income.
-This offset is calculated automatically on Schedule SE (Form 1040) — you do not manually calculate it, but understanding it helps with quarterly payment planning.
+This offset is calculated automatically on Schedule SE (Form 1040): you do not manually calculate it, but understanding it helps with quarterly payment planning.

 Self-employed workers who expect to owe $1,000 or more in federal taxes must make quarterly estimated payments to avoid an underpayment penalty.
-Payments cover both SE tax and federal income tax — not just SE tax alone.
+Payments cover both SE tax and federal income tax: not just SE tax alone.

 Q1 Payment

-Income: Jan 1 – Mar 31, 2026
+Income: Jan 1 to Mar 31, 2026

 Due: April 15, 2026